TheBerkin/Devcom/README.md

 }
 ```

-When this program is built, Devcom will scan your assembly (as well as any libraries you use) for Devcom commands and register them.
+When this program is run, Devcom will scan your assembly (as well as any libraries you use) for Devcom commands and register them.

 Then, you can use your commands:
 ```